shun60s/pytorch-prednet-practice/README.md

-prednet_colab_prectice1.ipynb is a sample notebook to run train and test on google colaboratory.
+prednet_colab_practice.ipynb is a sample notebook of train and test using google colaboratory.

 ## data test result